 While many deaths and serious injuries from car collisions are due to impact, automotive defects can be extremely dangerous and may be the cause of the accident.
 An experienced attorney can help determine whether or not a defective part caused the accident and pursue a claim on behalf of the victim.

-If you are in Orlando, Florida and have been seriously injured in a car accident from a defective automobile part, please contact the personal injury attorneys at Colling Gilbert Wright and Carter for an evaluation and find out what your rights are: (407) 712-7300.
+If you are in Orlando, Florida and have been seriously injured in a car accident from a defective automobile part, please contact the personal injury attorneys at Colling Gilbert Wright for an evaluation and find out what your rights are: (407) 712-7300.

 Auto manufacturers are required to meet federal safety standards and provide a safe product.
 The companies that design the automobiles and automobile parts test vehicles in real world scenarios and accidents to determine the cars crash worthiness.